-Two American soldiers inspecting a destroyed German King Tiger tank and at the same time admiring the three beautiful passing girls.
-Photo taken near the village of Corenne, Belgium, 1944.
+Two American soldiers inspect a destroyed German King Tiger tank and at the same time admire the three beautiful passing girls.
+Photo was taken near the village of Corenne, Belgium, 1944.

 One of the most feared weapons of World War II, the King Tiger tank donned an almost impenetrable front armor.
 Produced by Henschel, the King Tiger was introduced into action on the Eastern Front in May of 1944.

 The final official German designation was Panzerkampfwagen Tiger Ausf.
 B, often shortened to Tiger B. It is also known under the informal name Königstiger (the German name for the “Bengal tiger”), often semi-literally translated as the King Tiger or Royal Tiger by Allied soldiers.

 The Tiger II was developed late in the war and built in relatively small numbers – 1,500 Tiger IIs were ordered, but production was severely disrupted by Allied bombing.